Amazon leaffish: Behavior

 Before breeding, the pair swims next to each other.
 The female lays up to 300 eggs on the underside of a rock or plant leaf, which are then fertilized by the male.
 The male takes care of the eggs, which hatch after 3–4 days.
-They are predators from the start of their lives, first feeding on tiny animals like brine shrimp and water fleas.
+They are predators from the start of their lives; in captivity they are first fed with tiny animals like brine shrimp and water fleas.